 A C-reactive protein (CRP) blood test is used to identify inflammation or infection in the body.

 C-reactive protein is released into the blood by the liver shortly after the start of an infection or inflammation.
-CRP is an early indicator of these problems because its levels usually start to rise in the blood before symptoms, such as fever and pain, appear.
+CRP is an early indicator of these problems and its levels can rise quickly.

 Why It's Done

 Doctors may order the C-reactive protein test if symptoms suggest any kind of inflammation, particularly related to inflammatory bowel disease (IBD), arthritis flare-ups, or an autoimmune disorder such as rheumatoid arthritis or lupus.

 It may also be used to detect infections in vulnerable patients, such as those who've just had surgery or newborn babies.
 The CRP test also may help determine whether treatment for any of these conditions is working, because CRP levels drop quickly as inflammation subsides.